tgoldenberg/brn-gitbook/chapter_1_introducing_react_native.md

 - Are confident writing Javascript, ideally ES015/ES6 syntax
 - Have no problem building web pages using HTML5 and CSS3
 - Are familiar with basic responsive web design approaches and principles, since we'll still need to accommodate slightly different device sizes

+## Who's behind this guide?

+This guide is written by Tom Goldenberg and Nicholas Alan Brown, co-founders of [React Native NYC](http://www.meetup.com/React-Native-NYC/), a Meetup in New York dedicated to the technology.
+We're nearly at 500 members and are one of the fastest growing tech Meetups in the region.
+We're excited to share what we've learned using the technology ourselves and from working with Meetup members one on one.
+Here's a little more about each of us:

+**Tom Goldenberg** is a web and mobile engineer at [Agolo](http://www.agolo.com/), graduate of [Dev Bootcamp](http://devbootcamp.com/), and Sanskrit enthusiast.
+He cut his teeth with Ruby on Rails, but has been working almost exclusively with Javascript since it started to get awesome.
+He currently lives in Long Beach, NY.

+**Nicholas Alan Brown** is a product manager at [Huge](http://www.hugeinc.com/), freelance developer, and startup advisor.
+While a confident developer, his real passion is user experience and product strategy, and he includes app design tips and tricks throughout the guide.

+Ready to learn more?
+Let's get started!